sabiwara/aja/README.md

 #### Vectors

-Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and often they are even faster than equivalent list operations (map, folds, join, sum...).
+Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and in some cases are even slightly faster than equivalent list operations (map, folds, join, sum...).

 There is one exception where `A.Vector` is slightly slower than `:array`, which is random access on a single element for small collections.
 That is because vectors support negative indexing, and also that they have to pay the overhead